 You can buy the virtual card online from Giftcards Canada.The virtual card will be sent to you via email.
 You will have to activate it before use.
 On the other hand, you can find physical cards at more than 11,000 grocery and retail stores including Canadian Tire, Co-op, Loblaws, Rexall, Safeway, Shoppers Drug Mart, Staples and The Home Depot.

 The price remains the same no matter where you go.
 Visit the nearest store to get your physical card.
 You’ll be issued your card on the spot.

 How to add money to the Joker prepaid card

 You cannot add money to your prepaid card as the card is not reloadable.
 Similarly, you cannot withdraw money as cash, so your only option is to spend the card balance.
 Those who want a reloadable prepaid card can consider other options such as the KOHO Mastercard® Prepaid Card that come with these and many more features.

 Joker prepaid cards limitations

 Joker cards come with certain limitations.
 First of all, you cannot spend more than what your card contains as there is no overdraft or loan option.
 Your card cannot hold more than approximately $490 at any given time.

 Also, there are more limitations when it comes to using the card in the European Economic Area (EEA), except the UK.
 You cannot spend more than $75 when shopping at an EEA-based store.
 The best way to avoid this problem is to use a different card.

-Like any other card, Joker Prepaid Mastercard has both pros and cons.
+Like any other card, Joker cards have both pros and cons.
 Let’s compare these to see the benefits and disadvantages.